oracle-livelabs/apex/apex-professional-hol16/introduction.md

 In this lab, you will:
 - Enable Remote Database schema.
 - Creating an application and Integrating Application Data from REST Data Source
-- Synchronizing Data from REST Data Sources
+- Synchronize Data from REST Data Sources
+- Load Data using Data Load Definitions

 *Note: This workshop assumes you are using Oracle APEX 23.2.*